 A fault line running north-east from the coast of South Ayrshire south of Girvan, to the North Sea near Dunbar separates the Southern Uplands to the south east from the Central Lowlands to the north west.

 The Central Lowlands can be thought of, very roughly, as the next 20% of the country as you progress north west from the English Border.
-It centres on the Forth-Clyde Valley and Scotland's "Central Belt", in which you find the capital city, Edinburgh, with a population of some 450,000, and Scotland's largest city Glasgow, whose wider conurbation has a population of some 1,100,000.
+It centres on the Forth-Clyde Valley and Scotland's "Central Belt", in which you find the capital city, Edinburgh, with a population of over 460,000, and Scotland's largest city Glasgow, whose wider conurbation has a population of some 1,200,000.

 Once across the Highland Line, however, however, the Highlands are just what you might expect from the description: extensive upland areas rising to peaks of a maximum height of around 4400ft or 1300m.
 Scotland's mountains are not high by international standards but their exposure to highly changeable and unpredictable weather patterns influenced by the meeting of Atlantic and European airstreams gives them a seriousness out of proportion to their height.

-The area of the Highlands is split in two by the line of the Great Glen, a rift valley running from Fort William to Inverness, the latter being the only city in the Highlands, with a population of 55,000.
+The area of the Highlands is split in two by the line of the Great Glen, a rift valley running from Fort William to Inverness, the latter being the only city in the Highlands.
 The land to the north west of the Great Glen is usually referred to as the North West Highlands, with that to its east forming the Grampians.
 The Grampians are characterised by large areas of upland plateau, while the North West Highlands have a much more peaky, eroded look and feel, with the landmass deeply indented by numerous sea lochs.